tylerhou/site-old/content/posts/binary-search-with-confidence.md

 In the previous section we showed that the loop body *maintains* the invariant.
-In other words, we proved the inductive step: that *if* `left` (`right`) pointed to a green element at the beginning of a loop iteration, it would continue to point to a green (red) element at the end.
+In other words, we proved the inductive step: that *if* `left` (`right`) pointed to a green (red) element at the beginning of a loop iteration, it would continue to point to a green (red) element at the end.

 But that's a big *if*, since we never established that the invariant was true in the first place!
 If the entire array was green, for instance, we would only
 <span>move</span> `left`.
-Then `right` would point to a green element after the loop ended.
+Then `right` would point to a green element after the
+loop ended.

 Stepping back, to prove that our loop is correct, we must prove that the invariant holds.
-To do that, we **must** prove the base case.
+To do that, we **must** "prove" the base case.
 Otherwise, our argument is incomplete.

-To "prove" the base case, we can check that `left` points to green and `right` points to red before entering the loop.
+To prove the base case, we must ensure that before we enter the loop, the invariants are indeed satisfied.
+So we check that `left` points to green and `right` points to red.
 If either isn't true, we can return early.

 ```python {linenos=table,linenostart=2}
     left, right = 0, len(array) - 1